geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-17/meeting-transcript.md

 And the derivative is pretty simple.

 ##### **Chenyu** [[00:11:14](https://www.youtube.com/watch?v=cLnu8McQRlw&t=674)]
-What you do is...
+What you do is..

 ##### **Nimlgen** [[00:11:15](https://www.youtube.com/watch?v=cLnu8McQRlw&t=675)]
-You convert the range...
+You convert the range..

 ##### **Qazalin** [[00:11:18](https://www.youtube.com/watch?v=cLnu8McQRlw&t=678)]
 All you basically need to do is substitute the range on the forward pass